Bluecloud-Seao/CnIDE_DOGE/CnIDE/README.md

 Put the vscode here.

-And the program can run.
+And the program will run.

 :)